 Out of the office, Maggie enjoys socialising with her extended family and practising yoga.

-Head of Property, Leasing and Conveyancing
+Property, Leasing and Conveyancing